opentofu/tofu-ls/.github/CONTRIBUTING.md

 ### Bundled schemas

-The language server ships with bundled provider schemas of all official HashiCorp and partner providers to allow completions for common providers without the need to initialize a Terraform project first.
+The language server ships with bundled provider schemas of all official and partner providers to allow completions for common providers without the need to initialize an OpenTofu project first.
 These schemas are not checked into version control and are automatically fetched and bundled when the language server is built in CI.

 To generate these locally, run